smartcontractkit/external-adapters-js/packages/sources/layer2-sequencer-health/README.md

-# Chainlink External Adapter for Example
+# Chainlink External Adapter for Layer 2 Sequencer Health Check

 Adapter that checks the Layer 2 Sequencer status